dsifford/academic-bloggers-toolkit/src/readme.txt

 [youtube https://www.youtube.com/watch?v=5k72Dh8L2BA]

+= Note =
+**This readme file is not kept up to date**.
+For a detailed, updated description of this plugin and all its features, please visit the [GitHub Repository](https://github.com/dsifford/academic-bloggers-toolkit).

 = Features =
 * Insert formatted references on the fly using digital identifiers (**PMID** or **DOI**).
 * Manually insert formatted references from **over 15 types of references**.